 So my initial Hulk-like reaction to smash, smash, smash the cicada killer would have been a mistake based upon a lack of information and fear.
 I would have destroyed one of Nature’s best ways of eliminating the pesky cicadas that kill our beautiful trees.
 I can’t say I’m in love with the gal or guy.
 In fact, I’d still prefer that she or he not live RIGHT in front of my door.
 But the other day, I got to watch this hero carry a cicada twice its size into its burrow.
 Amazing.

 Not all flying insects (even those that resemble Nordic bad dudes and the mother alien in Alien) should be judged the same.
 Sometimes, the more menacing they look, the more it is a front, in fact.

 We have to learn to differentiate between the real bad guys who harm our bodies, our homes, and serve little benefit to us, and the good guys: the beneficial flying buzzers who pollinate our crops and eat pests.
 Always use Google.
 Look up the particular flying insect that seems to be lingering around your home.
 Like me, you may be surprised to realize that the ominous-looking critter you were going to smash is more a friend than a foe.
 If it is a friend, leave it be.
 My cicada killer will only live in its burrow for one or two weeks and then move on.
-I can deal with a week or two, especially if it means less cicadas in my trees.
+I can deal with a week or two, especially if it means fewer cicadas in my trees.